 As an immigrant from Vietnam herself, Quynh-Anh and her family experienced trauma due to a lack of resources and connections, exclusion and the stresses of adapting to a new life.
 However, she also encountered critical opportunities throughout her life which drove her to her current career where she is now motivated to provide these types of opportunities for others from disadvantaged backgrounds.
 “In entering the field of philanthropy I still wear my social work hat in assessing community needs and allocating resources, with an eye toward building opportunity for all.”

 Research has shown a strong relationship between frequent mental distress, 14 or more days of poor mental health in a month, and clinically diagnosed mental disorders such as depression and anxiety.
 Across the three counties, 9%, 12%, and 10% of adults in Fort Bend, Harris, and Montgomery counties, respectively, reported experiencing frequent mental distress.
-Although white adults are more likely to have mental health issues than people of color, the consequences of mental illness in minority populations may be more persistent.
-Lack of cultural understanding by providers and social stigma may contribute to the underdiagnosis of mental illness among people of color and the immigrant population.
+Although white adults are more likely to report mental health issues than people from culturally diverse backgrounds, the consequences of mental illness in minority populations may be more persistent.
+Lack of cultural understanding by providers and social stigma may contribute to the underdiagnoses of mental illness among people of diverse backgrounds and the immigrant population..

 Jida works diligently to provide services to the immigrant and refugee population to help them thrive in their new environment and feel a sense of normalcy and social connectedness.